sheldonhull/sheldonhull.hugo/content/notes/development/powershell/pester.md

 {{< admonition type="tip" title="Explore PesterConfiguration" open=true >}}

-If you want to explore the pester configuration try navigating through it with: `PesterConfiguration]::Default` and then explore sub-properties with actions like: `[PesterConfiguration]::Default.Run | Get-Member`.
+If you want to explore the Pester configuration, try navigating through it with:`[PesterConfiguration]::Default` and then explore sub-properties with actions like: `[PesterConfiguration]::Default.Run | Get-Member`.

 {{< /admonition >}}